+CUMULATIVE LENGTH OF DEAD-END ROAD(s)

+800 feet 1,320 feet 2,640 feet

+5,280 feet table

-ZONING FOR PARCEL SERVED CUMULATIVE LENGTH BY DEAD-END ROAD(s) OF DEAD-END ROAD(s) Parcels zoned for less than 1 acre 800 feet Parcels zoned for 1 acre to 4.99 acres 1,320 feet Parcels zoned for 5 acres to 19.99 acres 2,640 feet Parcels zoned for 20 acres or larger 5,280 feet table end road crosses areas of differing zoned parcel sizes, requiring different length limits, the shortest allowable length shall apply.
+All lengths shall be measured from the edge of the roadway surface at the intersection where the road begins to the end of the road surface at its farthest point.
+Where a deadend road crosses areas of differing zoned parcel sizes, requiring different length limits, the shortest allowable length shall apply.
 Where parcels are zoned 5 acres or larger, turnarounds shall be provided at a maximum of 1,320 foot intervals.
 Each dead-end road shall have a turnaround approved by the fire code official and constructed at its terminus.